yatesco/seafile-docs/config/seahub_settings_py.md

 # Seahub Settings

-Note: You can also modify most of the config items via web interface.The config items are saved in database table (seahub-db/constance_config).
+Note: You can also modify most of the config items via web interface.
+The config items are saved in database table (seahub-db/constance_config).
 They have a higher priority over the items in config files.
+If you want to disable settings via web interface, you can add `ENABLE_SETTINGS_VIA_WEB = False` to `seahub_settings.py`.

 ##  Sending Email Notifications on Seahub